rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 !!!
 NOTE

-    Do not start the services now, as they are not configured, they will not work.
+    Do not start the services now, as they are not configured and will not work.

-### Cluster managment
+### Cluster management

 The `pcs` package provides cluster management tools.
 The `pcs` command is a command-line interface for managing the **Pacemaker high-availability stack**.